 Our homes should be a place of comfort and safety.
 However the home is a common arena where accidents occur; falls, accidental poisonings, other injuries.
 Potential environmental exposures of home occupants to radon gas, lead paint or drinking water contaminants are other concerns in our community.
 The Healthy Homes Program takes a holistic approach to help identify these risks in homes but also address maternal and child health issues, immunizations (both child and adult), and nutrition among other health topics.
-Efforts were combined between the nursing and environmental health divisions to visit 19 homes in 2011.
-Over half of the homes had risks that can be prevented:
+Efforts were combined between the nursing and environmental health divisions.
+Common risks in homes that can be prevented are: